 Just to the north, the Mongolian economy is booming.
 Myanmar and Cambodia are also great options.

-With all of that said, if you still want to buy China stocks anyway, Zhejiang is one pick we recommend.
-They’re a major operator of roads and infrastructure in China.
+With all that said, Zhejiang is one pick we suggest if you still want to buy China stocks anyway.
+They’re a major operator of roads and infrastructure and should benefit regardless of China’s economic situation.

 Skip the Next Western Recession